How to Clean Parvo Out of Carpet (And NOT Bleach It Out!)

 To clean your carpet after Parvo, you’ll need a steam cleaner and a dedicated disinfectant (not at the same time, though!).
 Just one or the other aren’t guaranteed to kill any lingering bacteria and stop the spread.

-Before I proceed with the hows and the whys, let me tell you that there’s one thing that’s guaranteed to kill the virus, but we CAN’T use it on most carpets.
-I’m talking, of course, about bleach.
+Before I proceed with the hows and the whys, let me tell you that there’s one thing that’s guaranteed to kill the virus, but we CAN’T use it on most carpets because well, it’s bleach.

-But the thing is, bleach will, well, bleach your carpets.
-So you should only use it on white carpets – no exception!
+Bleach will, well, bleach your carpets.
+Done.
+Bye.
+Ruined.
+So you should only use it on white carpets only – no exception!

 Step 1: Steam Clean